ryandewolfe33/PALD.py/README.md

 # PALD.py

-This is a pure python implementation of two clustering algorithms based off *A social perspective on perceived distances reveals deep community structure*.
+This is a pure python implementation of two clustering algorithms based off the paper *A social perspective on perceived distances reveals deep community structure*.

 The PALD algorithm is directly from the paper.
 The official implemnetation is an R package available at https://github.com/moorekatherine/pald.
 It is a comparison based approach so scales well to higher dimensions.
 However it has a runtime of O(n^3) and a space complexity of O(n^2) so is only useful up to thousands of points.

 The PAKNNLD algorithm is an attempt to efficiently capture the PALD idea.
-Using on the K nearest neighbors, the runtime is probably P(n * log n) and can be used on hundreds of thousands of data points.
+Using only the K nearest neighbors, the runtime is probably O(n * log n) and can be used on hundreds of thousands of vectors.
 The idea was mentioned in  *Partitioned K-nearest neighbor local depth for scalable comparison-based learning* but not thoroughly explored.

 Both algorithms are implemented according to the sklearn api so can be used in conjunction with other sklearn classes.